The Man Who Finds A Wife, Finds A Treasure

 In Christ we believers are all equal, no one is above or below another, and are all called with individual purpose, and Christ is the head “For as the body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 For by one Spirit we were all baptized into one body—whether Jews or Greeks, whether slaves or free—and have all been made to drink into one Spirit.
 For in fact the body is not one member but many.”

-In Christ, no longer can one say, women can’t preach or teach, because is it not “I”, but “Christ” in me that does it.
+In Christ, no longer can one say, women can’t preach or teach, or lead, because is it not “I”, but “Christ” in "me" that does it.

 “For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise.”

-My beloved, just as a married couple must come together regularly, not depriving one another (1 CORINTHIANS 7:5), so the whole body must come together regularly with Christ.
+My beloved, just as a married couple must come together regularly, not depriving one another (1 CORINTHIANS 7:5), so the whole body must come together regularly with Christ in worship.
+That is our purpose, to worship and honour our Father in Heaven.

 Just as in marriage, our relationship with Christ cannot survive without intimacy.
-That means private conversations and regular church attendance.
+That means continuous conversations in prayer and worship and regular church attendance which is the coming together of the body.

-Church attendance once a week is not sufficient, just as our human marriage takes daily effort, so does our relationship with Christ.
+Church attendance once a week is not sufficient to build or sustain full relationship with Christ, just as our human marriage takes daily effort, so does our relationship with Christ.

 “Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus, by a new and living way which He consecrated for us, through the veil, that is, His flesh, and having a High Priest over the house of God, let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water.
 Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.”